kHarshit/kHarshit.github.io/_posts/2025-03-21-distributed-training.md

 Direct transfer of data between two specific processes (send/receive).

-{% include img.html src="/img/blog/communication_primitives_point_to_point.jpg" width="70%" caption="Communication Primitives: Point to Point" %}
+{% include img.html src="/img/blog/communication_primitives_point_to_point.jpg" caption="Communication Primitives: Point to Point" %}

 ### Collective Communication

 Operations involving all processes in a group simultaneously.

-{% include img.html src="/img/blog/communication_primitives_collective.jpg" width="70%" caption="Communication Primitives: Collective" %}
+{% include img.html src="/img/blog/communication_primitives_collective.jpg" caption="Communication Primitives: Collective" %}

-{% include interactive_allreduce.html %}

-**AllReduce** is the key operation for synchronizing gradients across GPUs at the end of each training iteration — e.g., average the gradients from different nodes, then use the averaged value to update weights.
+**AllReduce** is the key operation for synchronizing gradients across GPUs at the end of each training iteration e.g., average the gradients from different nodes, then use the averaged value to update weights.
 Used for data parallelism.

 Steps in AllReduce-based data parallel training:
 1. **Step 0:** Data is fetched from store to all nodes participating in distributed training.